Epictetus/IProcess/README.md

 Barney tries to make the sharing of data between processes as easy and **natural** as possible.

-## Limitations
+## Sharable objects

-* Behind the scenes, Barney is using Marshal to serialize ruby objects, and therefore suffers from the downfalls of Marshal itself.
-Proc objects, Binding objects, Anonymous classes, and Anonymous modules, cannot be shared.
+Behind the scenes, Barney is using Marshal to send data between processes.

-* Barney is not thread-safe.
-I plan to change this in the future.
+Any object that can be dumped through Marshal.dump can be shared.
+This excludes anonymous modules, anonymous classes, Proc objects, and possibly some other objects I cannot think of.

+## Thread safety

+Barney is thread-safe as long as one instance of Barney::Share is used per-thread.
+There is a mutex lock in place, but it only concerns Barney::Share#synchronize, where data is shared among all instances of Barney::Share.

 ## Examples